Initiatives to Address Climate Change Issues

 • The principles of TCFD will be reflected in our business strategies and systematically deployed.

-The Target of Reducing CO2 Emissions in FY2024 (Seventh Medium-term Business Plan Initiatives)
+The Target of Reducing GHG Emissions in FY2027 (Eighth Medium-term Business Plan Initiatives)

-The Target of Reducing CO2 Emissions in FY2030
+The Target of Reducing GHG Emissions in FY2030

 Initiatives for Carbon Neutrality by 2050